ISIPINK/RL-programming-tasks/programming task1/README.md

 We will use T = 1000 and to evaluate your solution (cf. the T = 10 in the template for testing reasons).

-Make sure to stick to the "FrozenLake8x8-v1" environment loaded in the template.
+Stick to the "FrozenLake8x8-v1" environment loaded in the template.

 You must submit your solutions as a google colab link (make sure it gives an output in colab before you send it).

-Use the instructions provided in the template to run it locally on your computer if you want a visual representation using pygame.
+Use the instructions provided in the template to run it locally on your computer if you want a visual representation using pygame (optional).

+Before submitting, make sure that you have enabled "Anyone on the internet with the link can view" under "Share" and rename your file as "mfrl'23-PT1-your_name.ipynb".

+The output must be in following format:

+output = [(state,action)]

+# The game

 Frozen lake involves crossing a frozen lake from Start(S) to Goal(G) without falling into any Holes(H) by walking over the Frozen(F) lake.